pragmatic-objects/oo-data/README.md

 UserLocation loc = userInfo; // incorrect!
 Location is not visual information.
 ```

-2. You can substitute greater structures instead of smaller ones:
+2. You can substitute larger structures in places where smaller ones are required:

 ```
 UserFullInfo userFullInfo = ...;